googleinterns/compatible-product/README.md

 ## Results visualization

-We visualized our retrieval results in the provided .ipynb file.
+We visualize the compatible product retrieval results using our model in the provided .ipynb file.
 You can find more visualizations on this [html file](complete_the_look_upated_demo.html).

 ![Visualization](img/retrieval_results.png)